The Zak transform and Wiener estimates on Gelfand-Shilov and modulation spaces with applications to operator theory: Introduction

 \section{Introduction}

-In the paper we characterise Gelfand-Shilov spaces of functions and distributions, modulation spaces and Gevrey classes in background of various kinds of Wiener estimates, and mapping properties of the Zak transforms.
-Especially we perform such investigations for periodic and quasi-periodic functions and distributions.
+In the paper we characterise Gelfand-Shilov spaces of functions and distributions, modulation spaces and Gevrey classes in background of mapping properties of the Zak transforms.
+We apply these results to deduce duality properties of spaces of quasi-periodic functions and distributions and for investigating transitions of linear operators under the Zak transform.

-The Zak transforms are whimsical in several ways.
+The Zak transforms are unpredictable and exciting in several ways.
 They appear in natural ways when dealing with Gabor frame operators in the cases of "critical sampling", where the Gabor theory cease to work properly.
 This ought to be the reason why the transform possess several exciting and almost magical properties, useful in Gabor theory.

 For example, in critical sampling cases, the Zak transform $Z$, adapted to the sampling parameters, takes the Gabor frame operator $S_{\phi ,\psi}$ into the multiplication operator

 for some constant $c$ which depends on the sampling parameters.
 (See \cite{Ho1,ToNa} and Section \ref{sec1} for notations.)
 We remark that this property is heavily used when showing that Gabor atoms and their canonical dual atoms often belong to the same function classes.
 (See \cite{Bol,BoJa,Gc2}.)